The Mind-Body Connection: How Stress Affects Cognitive Function

 • Post-Traumatic Stress Disorder (PTSD): When someone experiences a traumatic event, their body goes into survival mode; if they remain in this state for an extended period due to ongoing trauma or chronic stress, it can develop into PTSD.

-• Substance Abuse Disorders: In an attempt to cope with overwhelming stress, some individuals may turn to drugs or alcohol as a means of escape; unfortunately, this can evolve into addiction and substance abuse.
+• Substance Abuse Disorders: In an attempt to cope with overwhelming stress, some individuals may turn to drugs or alcohol as a means of escape; unfortunately, this behaviour can evolve into addiction and substance abuse.

 As we strive for a world where everyone understands and supports those struggling with mental health issues, it’s essential to provide resources for treatment and education on ways to manage stress effectively.